Emulator Issues #1196

 Ram, Nvidia Geforce 9800 GT.

-Updated by lpfaint99 almost 15 years ago
+Updated by lpfaint99 over 15 years ago

 hmm I havent seen any memory leaks here, just compressed about 20 wii games with no